legendu-net/blog/misc/content/2022/10/recommendation-of-credit-card-usage/recommendation-of-credit-card-usage.md

 </tbody>
 </table>

-- [1]: For flights booked directly with airlines or on amextravel.com.
 - [2]: On eligible travel purchases only
 - [3]: Amazon Prime membership is required to enjoy the discount.
 - [4]: Robinhood Gold Card gives you 5% cash back